-The best way to find out is to go to the National Student Loan Data System website provided by the U.S. Department of Education.
-Follow the instructions to set up an account, and when you get access, any loan activity you see there deals with federally guaranteed loans.
+The best way to find out is to go to the National Student Loan Data System website (NSLDS) provided by the U.S. Department of Education.
+If you do not already have an Federal Student Aid ID, create one, and when you get access, any loan activity you see on the NSLDS deals with federally guaranteed loans.

 Any other student loans you have are private loans.